Sustainability at AWC

 - To be a leader in our community in sustainability issues.

 Why is it important to recycle?
-With most of our trash being recyclable, that means up to 75% less trash will be generated for our landfills and the recyclables are reused to reduce the consumption of natural resources such as timber, water and minerals.
-With the reduction of making new materials, there is a savings in energy use and greenhouse emissions.
+With most of our trash being recyclable, that means up to 75% less waste will be generated for our landfills and the recyclables are reused to reduce the consumption of natural resources such as timber, water, and minerals.
+With the reduction of making new materials, there is a saving in energy use and greenhouse emissions.